 As I’ve shown you, there are several ways of keeping to-do lists in Slack.
 However, they’re not perfect.
 Here are some of the problems you might face when keeping a to-do list in Slack.

-Problem 1: You Cannot Create Posts From Slack’s Mobile App
+Problem 1: You Can’t Create Posts From Slack’s Mobile App

 Creating to-do lists in Slack posts is a convenient way to share and collaborate on your team tasks.
 However, currently, you can only make posts from Slack’s desktop version.
 This is a significant limitation since a large percentage of Slack users prefer using its mobile app.
 You can still view Slack posts from a mobile device but cannot create one yet.